Taman Sari (Transjakarta): Incidents

 On 26 January 2020, a female Transjakarta passenger was attacked by an unknown assailant while descending the pedestrian bridge stairs after exiting the then-named Olimo BRT station.
 As a result, the victim was rushed to the hospital with a deep and long cut to the back of her head.

 On 1 April 2024, the main road near the Taman Sari station collapsed, narrowing the lane to the point where no more than one car could pass at a time.
 The damage halted Transjakarta services from Harmoni to the Glodok BRT station and required diversions.
-The Jakarta MRT denied that the damage was caused by the MRT Phase 2 construction project, which was actually due to a utility relocation project by another company that was responsible.
+The Jakarta MRT denied that the damage was caused by the MRT Phase 2 construction project; it was actually due to a utility relocation project by another company.